AshampooSystems/boden/docs/docs/reference/index.md

 !!! warning
 	The Boden API is work in progress and may change in the coming months.
 We are currently aiming at providing the first stable API by Q3/2019.
 [Follow us on Twitter](https://twitter.com/bodenhq) and [star/watch our repo on GitHub](https://github.com/AshampooSystems/boden) to stay in the loop!

-The Boden API is organized into four principal modules:
+The Boden API is organized into three principal modules:

 ### Foundation